dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 # Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database

-In this tutorial, you build a Universal Windows Platform (UWP) application that performs basic data access against a local SQLite database using Entity Framework.
+In this tutorial, you build a Universal Windows Platform (UWP) application that performs basic data access against a local SQLite database using Entity Framework Core.

 [View this article's sample on GitHub](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/GetStarted/UWP).